galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

   Technology is in continuous evolution and that makes the code we write today the one we are going to rewrite tomorrow.
 ---
+Technology is in constantly evolving, and that makes the code we write today the one we are going to rewrite tomorrow.

-If you have some years of experience working with frontend, probably you have worked with many different technologies (server render web app, plain javascript, JQuery, React, Angular, Vue) or a mix of them for doing the same thing, render a web page.
+If you worked with frontend for some time, probably you have worked with many different technologies (server render web app, plain Javascript, JQuery, React, Angular, Vue) or a mix of them for doing the same thing: render a web page.

 We need to keep in mind that _technology is in continuous evolution._

 Let's take a look at how the way we use to build software might change throughout the years.

-## The startup tale
+## A tale of one startup

-No one starts a new business or a new startup project with some old or deprecated technology, everyone chooses the top technologies of the moment that the team knows.
+No one wants to start a new business or project with old or deprecated technology, and everybody tries to choose current bleeding edge technologies that the team knows how to use.

 Consider we are building our new startup back to 2005.
 Our app does a lot of cool things, one of them is to show a list of heroes, like the following:

 ![Heroes list](/assets/heroes-list.png "Heroes list")

-**_Server rendering_**
+_**Server rendering**_

 At that time PHP was the one, and we can render our pages on the server easily, so this was our choice to start our new promising project.